We can’t believe it has taken so long, but finally, the Balkans are starting to receive the type of attention it should as a tourist destination.

 An open-ended train pass through Europe — what could be better?

-Your Choice of Eurail Passes
+Your Choice Of Eurail Passes

-Building your pass includes ten options of length of activation and varying numbers of train trips allowed.
+Building your pass includes ten options of the length of activation and varying numbers of train trips allowed.
 Anything from unlimited travel for two months to only three train trips within a month — you will have to decide which suits your itinerary best.

-To fit our example itinerary below, we have selected the pass which allows travel for ten days within two months.
+To fit our example itinerary below, we have selected the pass, which allows travel for ten days within two months.
 This is the most cost-efficient option for a worthwhile month-long Balkans itinerary, in our opinion.

 Where Can I Go?

 Like mentioned, the Balkans are a great place to use the Eurail Pass because it is a relatively small region with many countries and destinations on the Eurail route.
 That means your travel time will be minimal and experiences and destinations maximized.

 Below are the Balkans countries which you can travel to with a Eurail Pass:

 Other countries could easily be accessed via a short bus ride from given destinations in the countries listed.
 In that case, it may take extra transportation planning on your part.